 I know more people that have retired and regret it in my life than people that are.

-You know, it's it's pretty unbelievable.
+You know, it's pretty unbelievable.

-And that those that stay that have a purpose, those that volunteer at a homeless shelter, or uh, you know, a lot of places now food shelters or local food shelters need to help all the time.
+Even if you're retired, the people that seem to do best are those that stay active and those that stay that have a purpose, those that volunteer at a homeless shelter or, you know, a lot of places now food shelters.

-And and that stay active or go help old people or whatever, help vets, whatever they happen to do, you have a sense of life's purpose.
+Our local food shelters need help all the time and that stay active or go help old people or whatever, help vets, whatever they happen to do.

 It'd begin to suck after a while.